khaelou/wiremelt/README.md

 ## Flags

-> **Client Configurator** instructs setup details for the client prior to session configuration; connects required APIs to client.
+> **Client Configurator** instructs setup details for the client prior to session configuration; connects third-party services to client.

 ```
 wiremelt client
 ```
-> **Session Configurator** instructs setup details for each session prior to runtime; sessions handle all workload executions.
+> **Session Configurator** instructs setup details for each session prior to workload executions.
 ```
 wiremelt session
 ```